Online right to work checks

 - status under the EU Settlement Scheme – either pre-settlement or settlement

-- a visa that allows them to work in the UK and they were not issued with a vignette in their passport, usually because they proved their identity via the 'UK Immigration: ID Check' app and not in person at a visa application centre e.g. an EEA citizen who has applied for a Skilled Worker Visa using the ID Check app.
+- a visa that allows them to work in the UK and they were not issued with a vignette in their passport, usually because they proved their identity via the 'UK Immigration: ID Check' app and not in person at a visa application centre e.g. an EEA citizen who has applied for a Skilled Worker Visa or Global Talent Visa using the ID Check app, or a BNO visa holder who applied using the ID Check app.

 EU, EEA and Swiss citizens can no longer demonstrate their right to work by presenting their EEA passport or national identity card and will need to do so by using the online checking service.